RyanSnodgrass/kevy_additive_function_with_primes/README.md

 Implementation
 ==========
-In my program the 'secret()' function is in a seperate file labeled `secret_function.rb`.
+In my program the 'secret()' function is in a seperate file appropriately labeled `secret_function.rb`.
 There are actually 2 functions in that file.
 One is a perfectly linear additive function and the other is not.
 Both are very simple `y = mx + b` slope-intercept algebra functions.
 To call either one you need to rewrite your copy of additive_prime.rb and where it says `secret()` change to `so_totally_not_secret()` in the `check_if_additive` method.

 --------